 Don't get us wrong, laptop keyboards have come a long way over the past decade, and most plug-and-play peripherals will satisfy the casual gamer.
 But for dedicated fraggers, a proper gaming keyboard is essential to getting accurate, competitive gameplay: first-person shooters, strategy games and MMOs can all benefit from the extra bells and whistles of a premium mechanical keyboard.

-Of course, the best gaming keyboard has to be complimented by the best gaming mouse, and what's a mouse without the best gaming monitor to use it with?
-And, if you're a fan of the all-in-one package, we believe the best gaming laptops will no doubt do the trick.
+Of course, the best gaming keyboard has to be complemented by the best gaming mouse, and what's a mouse without the best gaming monitor to use it with?
+And, if you're a fan of the all-in-one package, we believe the best gaming laptops and the best cheap gaming laptops will no doubt do the trick.
+To put these keyboards to the test, check out the 12 PC games that play great with just a keyboard.

 Corsair already made great gaming keyboards.
 But the company is leveling up even further with its latest keyboard, the K100.
 Priced at $229, the K100 RGB Mechanical Gaming is Corsair’s first keyboard to feature Optical-Mechanical switches, which use light technology for fast key inputs.
 This is also the first showing for the company’s iCue Control wheel, which gives gamers and multimedia mavens a host of functionality on the fly.
 You’ve got all this functionality housed in a metal and plastic frame that’s rated for longevity and comfort.